au-research/raido/api-svc/db/v1-ddb-migration/readme.md

   * import all data into tables
   * the "import" is a "merge" operation, so it's re-runnable - it'll just overwrite rows (where row is identified by the Handle primary key)

-## Local development

-Windows devs usually use docker desktop for running containers.

-### IDE usage

-If you're using your IDE to run Gradle tasks, the build script set stuff up for you (timezone, file-encoding, DB url, etc.)

-Though you still need to configure credentials like DB password.

-#### Generic JVM stuff (TimeZone/FileEncoding, etc.)

-Remember to set your IDE up to force UTC, UTF-8 - see the gradle build for any other default system properties.

-#### Database stuff

-Need to configure sysProps like url, user, password.

-Again, build script does it for you (`raidV1Pg` props).

 ## Git history